What Is the VA’s Burn Pit Registry?

 - Southwest Asia theater of operations on or after August 2, 1990

 Participating in the registry is free and is not required in order to receive either VA healthcare or VA disability benefits.
-According to the VA’s website, the burn pit registry is based on veterans’ recollection of service, not their service records.
+According to VA’s website, the burn pit registry is based on veterans’ recollection of service, not their service records.
 Only veterans and service members are allowed to participate; family members are not eligible.

 What Is the Registry Used For?

-The VA uses the data that veterans and service members voluntarily provide in the registry to analyze and report on health conditions that could be related to the various environmental exposures encountered during deployment.
+VA uses the data that veterans and service members voluntarily provide in the registry to analyze and report on health conditions that could be related to the various environmental exposures encountered during deployment.

-What Do I Need For the Registry?
+What Do I Need for the Registry?

 First, you need to qualify to participate in the registry as outlined above.
-The VA’s website estimates that completing the survey takes 40 minutes.
+VA’s website estimates that completing the survey takes 40 minutes.
 The registry asks questions about the veteran’s deployment and where they were stationed, their current and past health issues, occupational and residential history, exposures during service, home life and environment, and health care.

 Veterans who participate in the registry can schedule an optional in-person evaluation with a VA medical provider to discuss their conditions and concerns about exposures.